kimandrik/IDASH2017/HEML/readme.txt

-isYfirst - {0,1} Y parameter is first OR last iter - number of iterations learnPortion - portion of data used for learning (randomly chosen from sample set) approx - {3,5,7} polynomial approximation degree used isEncrypted - {0,1} encrypted OR unencrypted learning
+isYfirst - {0,1} Y parameter is first OR last iter - number of iterations learnPortion - portion of data used for learning (randomly chosen from sample set) approx - {3,5,7} polynomial approximation degree used (better use degree 5 or 7) isEncrypted - {0,1} encrypted OR unencrypted learning

 current files that in data folder (filename isYfirst):